-Are you making a storm damage insurance claim as a result of water dripping or pouring into your property?
+Is water dripping or pouring into your property after a recent storm?
+Making a storm damage insurance claim to cover the cost of the repairs?
 IC Assist can help.
 Violent winds can cause roof tiles to slip or blow off.
 When accompanied by rain this can cause internal damage to ceilings, walls and floors.
 If you are claiming on your buildings insurance for damage to your property, IC assist can not only manage your claim, but also carry out all the repairs too!

-We have a carefully selected team of professional contractors to repair water damaged ceilings, walls and floors following a storm.
-So we can assist with everything from plastering and decorating to tiling, flooring, carpentry, electrics and more.
+We have a carefully selected team of professional contractors to repair water damage to ceilings, walls and floors following a storm.
+So we can help with everything from plastering and decorating to tiling, flooring, carpentry, electrics and more.

 Our storm damage insurance repair service includes: